View Regina Krikorian's Obituary on telegram.com and share memories

 Webster - Regina A. (Cloutier) Krikorian, 66, of Webster, passed away unexpectedly on Wednesday, January 29, 2020, at Harrington Hospital in Webster.

+Regina is survived by her dedicated and loving son, Stephen S. Krikorian and his wife Laura of Shrewsbury; two grandsons, Stephen Krikorian, II, and Cody Krikorian, both of Texas; two brothers, Denis Cloutier and Michael Cloutier; two sisters, Barbara O'Keefe and Elaine Nydan of West Brookfield; her former husband, Stephen Krikorian; many nieces and nephews.
+She was predeceased by three sisters, Annette Lambert, Lisa St. George, and Rene Casey.
+Regina was born in Worcester, daughter of the late, John and Josephine (Crespin) Cloutier.

+Regina was a loving and wonderful woman, who delighted in sharing kindness and a smile.
+She worked in the lumber department at Lowe's in Westborough, having previously been the exit clerk at Sam's Club in Worcester.
+She was dedicated to her family and friends.
+She loved butterflies, a good round of BINGO, and any opportunity to be with her grandsons.
+She will be missed by all who knew her.

-Calling Hours will be held on Tuesday, February 4, 2020 from 3 pm until 6 pm in the MERCADANTE FUNERAL HOME & CHAPEL, 370 Plantation Street, Worcester.
-A Funeral Service will follow at 6 pm in the funeral home.
+Relatives and friends are invited to gather for Calling Hours and a Funeral Service on Tuesday, February 4, from 3 pm until 6 pm, with a Funeral Service at 6 pm at the MERCADANTE FUNERAL HOME & CHAPEL, 370 Plantation Street, Worcester.
+Interment will be held privately.

+Flowers may be sent or donations in her memory may be made to the Armenian Church of Our Savior, 87 Salisbury Street, Worcester, MA 01609.

+There is an online register for messages and condolences, it can be found at